Coding my first program (kind of)

 This morning, I clicked a single button to send a to-do list item to each student in STA Digital Media, instantly creating about 45 to-do list items in 45 different Basecamp projects.
 This is the result of a little side project I’ve been working on over the last week or so, culminating in a flurry of work over the 3-day weekend.
 However, it’s an idea that’s been percolating for a while.

-Almost exactly two years ago, I sat down to chat with a co-worker while we were both waiting to board a Southwest flight at KCI.
-While I didn’t exactly know it at the time, I know now that our then-new software engineering teacher, Greg Bustamante, is always up for a conversation about the nerdiest of nerdy things.
+Almost two years ago, I sat down to chat with a co-worker while we waited to board a Southwest flight at KCI.
+While I didn’t know it at the time, I now know that our then-new software engineering teacher, Greg Bustamante, is always up for a conversation about the nerdiest of nerdy things.

-I had already told him I extensively use Basecamp, a project management platform, in my media production class — anyone who has worked with me five minutes has heard that story.
+I had already told him I use Basecamp extensively in my media production class.
+Anyone who has worked with me for five minutes has heard that story.
 I no doubt hit the ground running the day, asking him how I might learn to use Basecamp’s API to communicate with a spreadsheet or our district LMS.
-I already knew he was doing some clever things with GitHub projects and personalized learning, but unfortunately, I’m not as clever.
+I already knew he was doing some clever things with GitHub projects and personalized learning, but unfortunately, I’m not as smart as he is.

 I had already exhausted the extent of my knowledge to utter that sentence in which I knew only of the existence and general concept of API.
-On the other hand, Greg had his laptop open before I got done pitching the idea, skimming through API documentation, and setting up a quick test to check for authorization protocols…or something.
+On the other hand, Greg had his laptop open before I finished pitching the idea, skimming through API documentation and setting up a quick test to check for authorization protocols… or something.
 Again, he’s the clever one, not me.
 I think it was something like that.

 Over the following two years, I had bigger fish to fry, not the least of which was writing a dissertation, so I didn’t have much time to dabble in side projects.
-That said, I watched bits and pieces of Python courses on LinkedIn Learning and checked out books I didn’t finish from Mid-Continent Public Library.
-I recognize, in retrospect, that what I was doing wasn’t far off from the concept suggested by Becky Blades — I was a stARTist, starting much more than I could finish.
+That said, I watched bits and pieces of Python courses on LinkedIn Learning and checked out books I didn’t finish reading from the Mid-Continent Public Library.
+I recognize, in retrospect, that what I was doing wasn’t far from the concept Becky Blades suggested.
+I was a stARTist, starting far more than I could finish.

 In comes AI

-Now, this story pivots to a story about how someone with minimal knowledge can harness AI to get started on a coding project.
-I saw a video showing how impressive Gemini 2.0 is and how it can teach you software if you share your screen.
-I’m not quite ready to share my screen with AI, but I took that as a cue to jump into the deep of this long-simmering project.
+Now, this story pivots to show how someone with minimal knowledge can harness AI to get started on a coding project.
+I saw a video showing how impressive Gemini 2.0 is and how it can teach you software by sharing your screen.
+I’m not quite ready to share my screen with AI, but I took that as a cue to jump into the depths of this long-simmering project.

 On January 13th, I typed a prompt that included this into Google AI Studio, ” I want to connect a Google Sheet to Basecamp’s (project management platform) API to keep track of various projects, potentially pushing out mass to-do list items to several projects, or keeping track of documents that have been submitted in Basecamp in the Google Sheet.”

 After that, it was off to the races.
-It was easy to get started because I already had remnants left over from my previous coding experiences from LinkedIn Learning.
-Python was installed, as was Jupyter Notebook.
-I needed to remind myself how to use them, but I could ask questions of Google AI Studio when I ran up against a roadblock.
+It was easy to get started because I already had remnants from my previous coding experiences on LinkedIn Learning.
+Python and Jupyter Notebook were installed.
+I needed to remind myself how to use them, but I could ask Google AI Studio questions when I ran up against a roadblock.

-In passing, I told Greg I was making some progress connecting to Google Sheets Apps Script and he steered me away from that approach, pointing me instead to the idea of using a local database.
-This got me over a hump that was slowing me down and the project moved forward.
+In passing, I told Greg I was making some progress connecting to Google Sheets Apps Script, and he steered me away from that approach, pointing me instead toward a local database.
+This got me over a hump that was slowing me down, and the project moved forward.

-I’m not entirely clueless when it comes to coding and working from the command line, and I could ask for help when I needed it, but I knew I’d need help from a live human person at some point.
-Last Thursday, I watched in awe as Greg stopped by and got the project back on track, helping me troubleshoot a pagination challenge by setting up a “while loop” (did I call it the right thing?) to ensure that I was getting all the results provided by the API.
+I’m not entirely clueless when it comes to coding and working from the command line, and I could ask for help when I needed it, but I knew I’d need a live human at some point.
+Last Thursday, I watched in awe as Greg stopped by and got the project back on track, helping me troubleshoot a pagination challenge by setting up a “while loop” to ensure I was retrieving all the results from the API.
 All very standard stuff, I’m sure.
-He also pointed me to Visual Studio Code, which I think I already had installed from my stARTist experience in coding, and suggested connecting to GitHub Copilot, which also took just minutes since I was already dabbling in that during my stARTist phase.
+He also pointed me to Visual Studio Code, which I think I already had installed from my stARTist coding experience, and suggested connecting to GitHub Copilot, which took just minutes since I was already dabbling in it during my stARTist phase.

 So yesterday was the home stretch.
-I pull all kinds of data from Basecamp and used it to build a local database.
-I stumbled through connecting to the database and cross checking AI suggestions to snippets of code from Basecamp’s API documentation.
-I ran some tests pushing to-do list items to just my personal project, then last night I put my first to-do list item in everyone’s project.
+I pull all kinds of data from Basecamp and use it to build a local database.
+I stumbled through connecting to the database and cross-checking AI suggestions to snippets of code from Basecamp’s API documentation.
+I ran some tests by moving to-do list items to my personal project, and last night I added my first to-do list item to everyone’s project.

 I dare say I’ve never been as excited to wake up to the news of an AMI day, knowing I’d have a good reason to use the new tool.
 To answer your question in advance, what I’m doing is nothing that can’t be done manually or as a routine operation in a learning management system (LMS).
-That said, I’m not interested in manually doing it, and I’m more interested in running #STADigitalMedia on a project management platform than an LMS.
+That said, I’m not interested in doing it manually, and I’m more interested in running #STADigitalMedia on a project management platform than on an LMS.

 Coding this relatively simple project felt like an interesting case study for using AI in learning.
-I did have to know a lot to get started and make it this far, but there’s a lot that I still don’t know.
-It wouldn’t have worked without working with an actual mentor, but the time we spent together was small compared to the total time spent on the project.
+I had to know a lot to get started and make it this far, but there’s still a lot I don’t know.
+It wouldn’t have worked without an actual mentor, but our time together was small compared to the project’s total.
 Finally, I think I’ll learn a lot as I continue to work on this because I can see the code, and I know (generally speaking) what’s going on with everything.

 This is just the tip of the iceberg.
 I have a lot of other ideas of what to do with this, and it’s fun to have enough free time to explore side projects again.